ethereum/EIPs/SCCP/sccp-28.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
-Decrease SNX incentives on the sUSD Curve pool by 50% to 24,000 SNX per week
+Decrease SNX incentives on the sUSD Curve pool to 32,000 SNX per week

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->